 You can respond:

+Speaking of basics, there are many French words that you will learn as you develop your skills in reading, writing, listening, or speaking.
+But, don’t exclude yourself from exploring Arabic, Spanish, or Japanese too.
 Do you want to learn more languages?
 Or simply know more about French?
-Then, you can use Ling App by Simya Solutions.
+Then, you can use Ling App.
 It is a learning app that can help you improve your French and offers the possibility of learning 60+ languages from a mobile device or desktop.